nansencenter/nextsim/README_docker.md

 docker build . -t nextsim
 ```
 It will pull the Docker image with Ubuntu, Boost, PETSC and GMSH and install gcc, libnetcdf and
-some other libraries.
+compile BAMG and MAPX libraries.

 ## 4. Compile the code

-Now you can use this image for compiling nextsim.
+Now you can use this image for compiling nextsim core and model.
 You need to run a container for
 that purpose:
 ```
-docker run -v `pwd`:/src nextsim make all -j8 docker run -v `pwd`:/src nextsim make All -j8
+docker run -v `pwd`:/nextsim -w /nextsim/core/src nextsim make -j8
+docker run -v `pwd`:/nextsim -w /nextsim/model nextsim make -j8
 ```
+Note that you should specify the working directory with `-w` option.

 These commands will:
 * start a container whith all the required libraries
 * set environment variables in the container (PATH, NEXSIMDIR, etc..)